tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 ![Image alt]({{ site.baseurl }}/img/spring-customer-layers.png "Application Layers Diagram")

-I will summarise each of these briefly, and point to where the important code and tests are.
+I will briefly summarise each of these layers, and point to where the important code and tests are.

 ## Domain / JPA Layer